study-azure-plataform/ms-agreements/README.md

-# Microservice for Relationship Customer with Azure CosmosDB
+# Microservice for Customer Agreements with Azure CosmosDB

 ### Description

-This microservice is the customer's agreements with contracted products or services.
+This microservice is the customer agreement with contracted products or services.

 #### Get Started